 from the comfort of your own home.

-Deposits and Inventories (Online)
+Deposits and Inventories (eLearning)

 Taking a deposit from tenants is a valuable tool for landlords; it provides an additional layer of protection (after comprehensive referencing) in the event of rent arrears or damage to the property.
 However, since the introduction of the complex legislation requiring landlords to protect deposits, many landlords are uncertain with some choosing not to take a deposit at all in fear that they may get it wrong.